-Asset Class Μινιμα TARGET ΜΑΧΙΜυΜ
+Asset Class MINIMUM TARGET MAXIMUM

-Large Cap Domestic Equity 10.0% 15.0% 20.0%
+Large Cap Domestic Equity 15.0% 20.0% 25.0%

 Mid Cap Domestic Equity 2.5% 7.5% 12.5%

 Small Cap Domestic Equity 5.0% 10.0% 15.0%

 International Equity 2.5% 7.5% 12.5%

-Core Fixed Income 35.0% 40.0% 45.0%
+Fixed Income 30.0% 35.0% 40.0%

 High Yield Fixed Income 0.0% 5.0% 10.0%

+Bank Loans 0.0% 5.0% 10.0%

 Real Estate 0.0% 5.0% 10.0%

-Master Limited Partnerships 5.0% 10.0% 15.0%
+Global Tactical Asset Allocation (GTAA) 0.0% 5.0% 10.0%

+Cash and Equivalents 0.0% 0.0% 0.5%

 The Commission will review the total Asset Allocation between Investment Managers and the overall Asset Allocation on a quarterly basis to keep the Asset Allocations of the various managers in line with the target Asset Allocation listed above.
-The need for balancing may also occur annually or more frequently if there are price movements in the financial markets which cause an Asset Class to exceed or fall below the established guideline limits.
+The need for balancing may also occur annually or more frequently due to contributions and distributions, or if there are price movements in the financial markets which cause an Asset Class to exceed or fall below the established guideline limits.

+Plan Sponsor staff is authorized to rebalance the portfolio, consistent with the above Asset Allocation guidelines, and may also maintain portfolio assets in money market accounts or other cash equivalents as deemed appropriate or necessary to cover Plan expenses and monthly benefit payment requirements.
 The primary objective is to maximize the rate of return on the Plan assets consistent with the preservation of the value of principal by investing in stocks, bonds and cash.
 The performance of the Plan assets will be evaluated against investment objectives set forth in this document for each Asset Class.